abhinath84/gtm-utils/readme.md

+# gtm-utils - An CLI application for uigtm

-`gtm-utils` is a `node.js` based CLI application which provide commands to do stuff related to UIGTM.
+gtm-utils is a `node.js` based CLI application which provide commands to do stuff related to UIGTM.

 ## Installation